 In support of these policies and perspectives, and our Christ-centered values, we expect our students, faculty, administrators and staff to demonstrate unwavering respect for the diversity of others and interact with integrity, never forgetting the standards that guide professional actions.

 - School of Behavioral Health Student Handbook (begins on p.
 97)

 To further operationalize these values into action, each department in the School of Behavioral Health has a diversity and inclusion committee that includes student representatives.
 These student representatives also serve on the School's diversity subcommittee.

-We encourage applications to our annual Behavioral Health Summer Academy from individuals of all backgrounds, but particularly students from groups that are nationally underrepresented in the delivery of behavioral health services.
+We encourage applications to our annual Introduction to Behavioral Health program from individuals of all backgrounds, but particularly students from groups that are nationally underrepresented in the delivery of behavioral health services.

 The diversity of cultures found in Southern California is mirrored in the diversity of students at LLU and in the School of Behavioral Health.
 Among its roughly 4,500 students, an average of 80 countries are regularly represented, which account for as many as 69 languages.
 Local cultural activities and restaurants reflect this diversity.
 The University and School also value opportunities for students to engage with persons from their own and other cultures.
 Below are provided cultural and social activities that students may wish to explore:

 Food is a big part of culture, both one's own and in learning about other cultures.
 Students can check out and make reservations at restaurants in the Inland Empire through OpenTable.